The rm command can be used to delete files and directories in Linux.

-The command is useful when you are writing scripts, and when managing a computer or server remotely.
+The command is useful when writing scripts and managing a computer or server remotely.
 Mostly since you typically do not have access to a GUI in those cases.
-Other than this, it is mostly personal preference.
-Some users find it faster to use the terminal, while others find it difficult to remember commands.
-Etc.
+It is mostly personal preference, but some users find it faster to use the terminal, while others find it difficult to remember commands.

 Using the terminal vs your file manager

 Alternatively you may also delete files and folders with your favorite file manager.
 Nemo makes it easy, as it has the option to "Open as Root" when right clicking on a directory.
 But you could also launch Nautilus as root.

 Many Linux users prefer to use the terminal, and resist using GUIs.
 However, any modern OS should be expected to offer GUIs, both for productivity, and to make things easier for their users.
 When using the terminal, users often have to learn and memorize complex commands – something we can not expect users to do.

 Nautilus may be launched with the following command:

 |-v or --verbose||Show what is being done.
 I.e. Prints the filename, before removing the file.|

 |-f or --force||Ignore nonexistent files and doesn't prompt the user.|